qiz-li/lovelace-soft-ui/README.md

   action:
     - service: frontend.set_theme
       data:
-# Change this to the name of your light theme
+# Change this to the name of your dark theme
         name: Dark

   - alias: 'Light theme after reboot in day'